dhonus/jellyfin-tui/README.md

 ### Planned features
 - other media types (movies, tv shows)
-- offline caching, jellyfin-wide remote control and much more
+- jellyfin-wide remote control and much more
 - if there is a feature you'd like to see, please open an issue :)

 ### Screenshots